 Preferred Payments provides you with everything you need to complete compliance.
 We supply you with your own credentials to log into our online portal to complete compliance.
 You do not need to reach out to a third party.

 21. What is the different between pin and signature debit?

-Pin Debit: Pin debit is when a customer pays using their debit card and enter in their pin number into the pin pad to complete the transaction.
-The customer does not have a need to sign a receipt.
+Pin Debit: Pin debit is when a customer pays using their debit card and enters their pin number into the pin pad to complete the transaction.
+The customer does not need to sign a receipt.
 Pin Debit is also known as online debit transaction.